Apache Pulsar™ functions

 Add function with Pulsar CLI

-You can also add functions using the Pulsar CLI.
-We will create a new Python function to consume a message from one topic, add an exclamation point, and publish the results to another topic.
+The following example creates a Python function that consumes a message from one topic, adds an exclamation point, and then publishes the results to another topic.

-1. Create the following Python function in testfunction.py:
+1. Add the following Python function code to a file named testfunction.py:

 from pulsar import Function